 Requesting reasonable adjustments

 If you believe your child requires adjustments made for the test you will need to explain your child’s needs in detail in the application (such as exact font size if requesting large print) and upload supporting documentation to your application.
-You can also add supporting documentation after submitting your application up until Wednesday 18 May 2022.

 You do not need to make arrangements for your child to bring glasses or asthma medication.
 These are automatically allowed for any student.